 But the best thing about the library is the fact that it supports keyword and phrase searches.

 In the app’s first version, SIMI only supported the Pocketsphinx library, which is good at detecting keywords but not great at understanding full sentences.

 In the end, I implemented SpeechRecogniser, a library that I’d actually rejected in the early stages of development.
 Now, the app can switch between the two libraries to make sense of what you’re saying.

 One thing that has become apparent since starting my Innovation Time is that I have made far too many assumptions.
 As a prototype, SIMI worked well in recognising speech, detecting objects and interacting with the user.

 However, the problems SIMI solves are quite obvious/simple ones.
-To take the app development project forward, the first thing I’d want to do is sit down with members of this community and get them to discuss the problems they are facing…
+To take the mobile app development project forward, the first thing I’d want to do is sit down with members of this community and get them to discuss the problems they are facing…